sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-manage.md

 * One of the previous [Create an IoT Edge instance for live video analytics (Linux VM)](tutorial-public-safety-iot-edge-vm.md) or [Create an IoT Edge instance for live video analytics (Linux VM)](tutorial-public-safety-iot-edge-nuc.md) tutorials.

-* Docker installed on your local machine to run the video viewer.
+You should have [Docker](https://www.docker.com/products/docker-desktop) installed on your local machine to run the video viewer application.

 ## Add an object detection camera

 In your IoT Central application, navigate to the **LVA Gateway 001** device you created previously.
 Then select the **Commands** tab.

-Use the values in the following table to fill out the parameters for the **Add Camera Request** command.
+Use the values in the following table as the parameter values for the **Add Camera Request** command.
 The values shown in the table assume you're using the simulated camera in the Azure VM, adjust the values appropriately if you're using a real camera:

 | Field| Description| Sample value|
 |---------|---------|---------|